sarisabban/DeepPhase/README.md

 **NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete.

 ### Run Training:
+1. It is best to use the dataset that I have compiled which you can download from [here]() (6 GB).
+Run the following command to uncompress the the dataset (60 GB):

+`xz -d DeepClass.csv.xz`

-1. Perform training on the dataset using the following command:
+2. Perform training on the dataset using the following command:
 `python DeepClass.py`

 ***THIS PROJECT IS STILL A WORK IN PROGRESS...***